Map & Aerial Photography Library

-Oregon University System users (current faculty, staff, students) who are not able to come to the Eugene UO Campus may request to have materials scanned as part of our MAP Research Service (MAPRS).
+Oregon University System users (current faculty, staff, students) who are not able to come to the Eugene UO Campus may request to have materials scanned as part of our Aerial Photography Research Service (APRS).
 We will charge OUS in-person rates for scanning and deliver the scans via the Internet.
-Contact MAPRS staff about fees.
+Contact APRS staff about fees.

 Working on a term paper or Powerpoint presentation?